irispixel/vscode-dartsass/README.md

 `node_modules\\sass\\sass.js` ( Windows ) - See [Issue #24](https://github.com/malvahq/vscode-plugin-dartsass/issues/24)

 By default, the property is empty and in that case, the plugin uses the `sass` npm package built along with this plugin.

+## `dartsass.nodeExePath`

+Default: `node.exe`.
+Sets the PATH to the node.exe executable.

+Important: This property is applicable on the windows platform only.
+On Linux, this property is completely ignored and not used at all

 ## `dartsass.debug`